 11) Acidihalobacter Properus

-Yet is another chemotroph, as it uses chemical substances such as purple-sulfur bacteria to synthesize its own nutrition.
+Yet it is another chemotroph, as it uses chemical substances such as purple-sulfur bacteria to synthesize its own nutrition.

 12) Sphaerotilus